 If you’ve seen the large number of jokes about programming online, you would know that pushing an update on a Friday, or any day before taking a few days off for that matter, is highly risky.
 You’re making the bold assumption that your software will function just fine as soon as it’s onto your user’s hands.
 If one’s lucky, users would never notice anything has changed, aside from any possible UI changes said software may have.
 However, we are humans, and humans make mistakes.
 We aren’t perfect robots being able to code a perfect piece of software every single time… well at least at the time of writing, robots can’t write software yet.
 Bugs will slip by, regardless of how much QA and testing you’ve done with software.
 If it’s a serious issue, congrats!
 Anger is what users go by, contacting support, writing reviews till you can’t leave your chair.

-Developer: Wern Jie Version: 1.0 (Sep 19) Programmed using: Swift + ARKit Requirements: iOS 11 or later, iOS device with A9 chip or later.
+Developer: Wern Version: 1.0 (Sep 19) Requirements: iOS 11 or later, iOS device with A9 chip or later.
+Proof of Concept app to demonstrate ARKit’s accuracy.

 Video Demo (Prototype 0.1):